 Light smoke in the valley covers distant mountains in haze.

-There are very few hills on the Banff Legacy Trail.
+There are very few minor hills on the Banff Legacy Trail.
 The rise pictured below is near the beginning heading west and lifts the trail above the TransCanada Highway.

 The view to the west is into the face of formidable Cascade Mountain, famous for its prominent and permanent posture towering over the Town of Banff at the end of Banff Avenue.
 More great memories.

 Courtesy of Parks Canada

 The view back along the Bow Valley towards Canmore shows how the accumulation of smoke over distance blocks long views.
 There is no perceptible smell of smoke and close range vision is clear.

 In addition to non-imposing fencing throughout Banff National Park, there are five electrically charged mats which prevent, or at least discourage, animals from gaining access to the Banff Legacy Trail and subsequently to busy roads.

 Cyclists, or anyone on wheels can safely pass over them without risk of shock.
 Pedestrians and pets take the alternative, adjacent gate.